 Then .... hundreds of years after Franklin and his men were last-sighted ... a stunning development occurred in the Canadian Arctic.
 During 2014, an underwater archaeological expedition found one of the ships (either the Erebus or the Terror) off the upper northwestern shore of King William Island.

 Not long after the discovery, the ship was identified as the Erebus.
-Experts believe the other vessel—likely hidden from view in the same general area—will also be found.
+Experts hoped to find the other vessel—likely hidden from view in the same general area—so they kept searching for two more years.

 The next stop on our virtual voyage of discovery is Egypt ... home to many mummies.